larq/zookeeper/README.md

 ## Getting Started

 Zookeeper allows you to build command line interfaces for training deep learning models with very little boiler plate using [click](https://click.palletsprojects.com/) and [TensorFlow Datasets](https://www.tensorflow.org/datasets/).
 It helps you structure your machine learning projects in a framework agnostic and effective way.
 Zookeeper is heavily inspired by [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor) and [Fairseq](https://github.com/pytorch/fairseq/) but is designed to be used as a library making it lightweight and very flexible.
-Currently zookeeper is limited to image classification tasks but we are working on making it useful for other tasks as well.

 ### Installation